Omkar-IshanBookLife/SpokesmenStories/README.md

 Pip install flask-sqlalchemy
 Pip install flask-mail

-3. Close the prompt and download the folder.
-4. Open the command prompt at its location.
+Close the prompt and download the folder. open the command prompt at its location.
-5. Run the command
+Run the command
 Python app.py
-6. Open localhost on port 5000
+Open localhost on port 5000
 Localhost:5000